International PANS Registry

 Who will be included?

 The target population for this registry are children, adolescents and adults with PANS as well as children with a diagnosis of Autoimmune Encephalitis with a prior diagnosis of PANS.
 Siblings who do not have PANS will be asked to enroll as well.
 Caregivers will be asked to respond for children and adolescents.
 It's important to note, the data will be able to be pulled to reflect only the information scientists would like to see.
 So if they're only interested in PANS patients with an official diagnosis as opposed to those suspected of having PANS, they will be able to generate that information for the specific cohort they're interested in.
+The International PANS Registry will first launch simultaneously in the United States and Canada with additional countries planned for phase 2 roll out.

 Does PRAI have any intention on publication?